kyma-project/cli/docs/gen-docs/kyma_apply.md

 ## Synopsis

-Use this command to apply a configuration to the Kyma cluster.
+Use this command to apply the resource configuration to the Kyma cluster.

 ## Options inherited from parent commands